 Take full advantage of the iPod library by reading iPod Library Access Programming Guide along with Media Player Framework Reference.

 To learn how to play audio using OpenAL, view the oalTouch project.

 To play streamed audio content, such as from a network connection, use an

-AVPlayer object as described in Playback in AV Foundation Programming Guide.
+AVPlayer object as described in Playback.
 You can also play certain Internet audio files by using the

 MPMoviePlayerController class; for sample code that shows how, see MoviePlayer.

 To play audio files with stereo panning, synchronization, and metering, use the

 AVAudioPlayer class.
 To record audio, use the

 AVAudioRecorder class.
 Apple recommends these classes for audio playback and recording when you do not need direct access to audio data.

 To get started with handling audio data directly, read Core Audio Essentials in Core Audio Overview to learn about the architecture, programming conventions, and use of Core Audio.